 "No, he hasn't sent me his address.
 I really don't know if he'll be upset or not."

 "Probably not.
-He's a nice lad and fun to be with, but he has this thing about going out with WRAFs.
+He's a nice lad and fun to be with, but like I said before, he has this thing about going out with WRAFs.
 He went out with that girl from the WRAF band for a while, but she done the dirty on him.
 Then of course he's had a few dates with you hasn't he, but you two never got up to anything.
 Or did you?"

 "No, not really."
-Mandy didn't notice the slight blush I felt on my face as I thought about the night I made love with Terry in the moonlight, but I also reflected on the words that often troubled my mind, Terry's words: 'no one should get married until they are at least thirty.
-Getting married before then is a waste of life'.
+Mandy didn't notice the slight blush Jane felt on her face as she thought about the night she made love with Terry in the moonlight, but she also reflected on the words that often troubled her mind, Terry's words: 'no one should get married until they are at least thirty.
+Getting married before then is a waste of life’.

-"You'd think he was queer," Mandy continued, interrupting my thoughts, "I mean, how many men train as a masseur, if it weren't for his sleeping with her from The Eight Bells...."
+"You'd think he was queer," Mandy continued, interrupting Jane’s thoughts, "I mean, how many men train as a masseur, if it weren't for his sleeping with her from The Eight Bells...."

 "And how do you know that?"
-I interrupted her.
+Jane interrupted her.

 "Freddie told me, he was talking to Bob about it."

-I shook my head and walked to the door.
+Jane shook her head and walked to the door.
 "I've gotta go, we're going out for a ride in his car tonight."

 "Well if I were you I'd get him in the back seat and try him out."

 "Piss off, Mandy.
-And you're not me are you, you young nympho''?"
-I poked my tongue out before walking from the room, leaving my friend grinning.
-I smiled to myself as the thought went through my mind.
+And you're not me are you, you young nympho'?"
+Jane poked her tongue out before walking from the room, leaving Mandy grinning.
+She smiled to herself as the thought went through her mind.
 Well, he has got a nice car and a big back seat.
 Maybe, just maybe.